 Current Status/Appropriateness/Effectiveness: The stock under assessment shall not currently be overfished (see glossary) according to the best scientific evidence available.
-The stock is currently estimated to be on the sustainable side of this reference point (e.g., spawning stock biomass is above the limit reference point, F is below F{lim}, etc.).
-F{lim} shall not exceed Fmsy.
+The stock is currently estimated to be on the sustainable side of this reference point (e.g., spawning stock biomass is above the limit reference point, F is below F{lim} , etc.).
+F{lim} shall not exceed F{msy} .
 The limit reference point or proxy is consistent with avoiding recruitment overfishing and other severe negative impacts on the stock.
-There are mechanisms in place (e.g., harvest control rule or mechanism) to ensure that the level of fishing pressure is reduced if the limit reference point is approached or reached, and these mechanisms are consistent with ensuring to a high degree of certainty that the limit reference point.
-The level of B{lim} should be set on the basis of historical information, applying an appropriate level of precaution according to the reliability of that information.
-In addition, an upper limit should be set on fishing mortality, F{lim}, which is the fishing mortality rate that, if sustained, would drive biomass down to the B{lim} level.
+There are mechanisms in place (e.g., harvest control rule or mechanism) to ensure that the level of fishing pressure is reduced if the limit reference point is approached or reached, and these mechanisms are consistent withensuring to a high degree of certainty that the limit reference point will not be exceeded, and that actions are taken to decrease the fishing mortality (or its proxy) below that limit reference point.
+The level of B{lim} should be set on the basis of historical information, applying an appropriatelevel of precaution according to the reliability of that information.
+In addition, an upper limit should be set on fishing mortality, F{lim} , which is the fishing mortality ratethat, if sustained, would drive biomass down to the B{lim} level.
 It is important to clarify that for salmon, spawning escapement goals are a suitable proxy for the intent of this clause.
-Escapement goal performance over a 4- to 5-year period shall be considered a suitable minimum reference point for salmon management.
-Specific to this point, underperforming salmon stocks that do not meet their escapement goals for a sustained period (over 4-5 years) shall be appropriately managed within the stock of concern framework by the State of Alaska to ensure stocks are managed with the objective of returning them to safe biological targets.
+Escapement goal performance over a 4-to 5-year period shall be considered a suitable minimum reference point for salmon management.
+Specific to this point, underperforming salmons tocks that do not meet their escapement goals for a sustained period (over 4-5 years) shall be appropriately managed within the stock of concern framework by the State of Alaska to ensure stocks are managed with the objective of returning them to safe biological targets.